mariusapeicu/Anritsu_CSharp_SCPI_VXI-11/Readme.md

-# Anritsu SCPI RawSockets C# SCPI Commands example solutions
+# Anritsu SCPI VXI-11 C# SCPI Commands example solutions

 ## 1.Overview
-Anritsu SCPI RawSockets C# Commands are SCPI based solutions which run with Anritsu Instruments.
+Anritsu SCPI VXI-11 C# Commands are SCPI based solutions which run with Anritsu Instruments.
 The present example are C# based programs to command Anritsu devices.
 It exemplifies how to perform the following actions in software communication:
 * Connect